marcjamot/informator-kurs3/README.md

 ## workshop3

-Trying out Classification on the Iris dataset using Linear Regression.

-## workshop4

-Trying out Classification on the Iris dataset using Decision Trees and Random Forests.

-## workshop5

-Trying out Classification on the Iris dataset using Artificial Neural Networks (ANN).
+Trying out various models on the Iris dataset.